Top of page

 • Attend an instructor and TA luncheon

-• Offer sidecar course once during Fall 2023
+• Offer sidecar course once during a previous semester

 • Submit a brief report upon completion of the course, which addresses positive aspects of the experience, aspects of the program that were less successful and suggestions for improving the program.